zel1b08a/qjsonrpc/README.md

-# qjsonrpc
+# QJsonRpc

-There is a library for json-rpc protocol based on qt json classes.
+There is a library for the json-rpc protocol based on qt json classes.